Marchell0o0/CTU_homeworks/KUI/README.md

-# Short descritptions of every project
+# Short descritption of every project

 1. Simple object-based implementation of the A* algorithm for solving mazes.
 2. Two functions that are used to create Markov Decision Policy for a maze, one is using value iteration, other policy iteration.